 After the procedure, a hospital stay is not necessary, unless your child's doctor determines that your child's condition requires further observation or hospital admission.

 Your child may feel a little tired or sore for a few hours after the procedure, particularly if he or she is not used to exercising.
-Otherwise, your child should feel normal within a few hours after the procedure, if not sooner.
+Otherwise, your child should feel normal soon after the procedure.

 Depending on the results of the exercise ECG, additional tests or procedures may be scheduled to gather further diagnostic information.